ksunaly/bigquery_dbt_looker/README.md

 ```

 - **Explanation**:
-  Implemented incremental logic allows for processing only the new or changed data, optimizing performance and reducing load times.
+  Implementing incremental logic enables the processing of only new or changed data, optimizing performance and reducing load times.
+This means that when new data is added, the model does not need to be rebuilt entirely; instead, it only updates the parts that have

-### 3.2 Original (in CTE, joined optimized code):
+  changed.

+- 3.2 **Original**: the code should be more optimized

 ```sql
 LEFT JOIN fulfillments AS packaged